‘The Challenge’ Star Cara Maria Sorbello Shares Risque Photo Of Paulie Calafiore In Nothing But His Undies

 — Cara Maria (@CaraMariaMTV) April 5, 2019

-The new post was inspired by Cara’s episode of GOC where her Jason Momoa look-alikes sported nothing but their undies and gave the Challenge champ lamp dances.
+The new post was inspired by Cara’s episode of GOC where her Jason Momoa look-alikes sported nothing but their undies and gave the Challenge champ lap dances.
 The scene was super steamy and while Cara seemed all in, it was clear someone was in the back of her mind.

 “After seeing all these men in their skivvies… it only further reminded me that Paulie was the man for me.
 This was quite a fun bachelorette party though!”
 Cara tweeted with an eggplant emoji.

 Paulie responded to Cara’s tweet with a winking gif of himself from Big Brother.
-Naturally, with a photo like this, several trolls added comments about Paulie’s appearance but they were combated by fans of the couple who applauded their relationship and the new photo.
+Naturally, with a photo like this, several trolls added comments about Paulie’s appearance, but they were combated by fans of the couple who applauded their relationship and the new photo.

 When they say they're kinky but you didn't realize they were the real-life Christian Grey upgrade ???????? #TheChallenge33 pic.twitter.com/IyHxo0FPCo